huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 ### Step 2: Client Internet Access & DHCP

-Rather than letting the client network reach the internet directly, all outbound traffic is routed through the DC — giving full visibility and control over client connectivity.
+Rather than letting the client network reach the internet directly, all outbound traffic is routed through the DC; giving full visibility and control over client connectivity.

 #### RAS/NAT Deployment